Emergency Dentist Rocky Hill

 How We Treat Dental Emergencies

-• Same-day appointments: Getting in touch with your dentist should always be your first move once you realize you’re suffering from a potential emergency.
-We’ll strive to see you on the same day whenever possible, and if you can’t be seen immediately, we can help you take control of the situation by offering some simple first aid tips over the phone in the meantime.
+- Scheduling an appointment: Getting in touch with your dentist should always be your first move once you realize you’re suffering from a potential emergency.
+As a current patient, we’ll strive to see you as soon as possible.
+We can help you take control of the situation by offering some simple first-aid tips over the phone while you wait at home.

 The Most Common Dental Emergencies